 Conclusion

 That’s how easy it is to set up phone authentication with Appwrite.
-You can choose between different providers.
-For now, Twilio, Telesign, and TextMagic now.
+You can choose between different providers --Twilio, Telesign, and TextMagic at the moment.
 You are also welcome to contribute by adding more providers.
-To learn more about Appwrite and to integrate it with Flutter, here are a few more resources that might help you.
+To learn more about Appwrite and to integrate it with Flutter, here are a few more resources that might help:

 Getting Started for Flutter